 The moringa tree grows quickly and can reach a height of 40 ft.
 In colder climates, the moringa tree flowers only once a year.
 In its more native warmer climates, it can flower twice, or even perpetually through the year.
 The leaves are small and oval-shaped and are a bright, vibrant green.
-There are 13 different species of moringa tree, but the one that’s most widely grown, and the one that has the most health benefits is the moringa oleifera.
+There are 13 different moringa tree species, but the one that’s most widely grown, and the one that has the most health benefits, is the moringa oleifera.

-While each part of the tree has its use, the leaves of the moringa hold the majority of its vitamins, minerals and healing compounds, and the seeds are close behind.
+While each part of the tree has its use, the moringa leaves hold most of its vitamins, minerals and healing compounds, and the seeds are close behind.
 Since it grows so quickly, it’s possible to harvest leaves and seeds multiple times per year.
 It’s a sustainable and renewable plant, so it’s as beneficial to the earth as it is to humans.
-The extract is created by drying the leaves and seeds then grinding them into a fine powder, which can then be used as a supplement or mixed in foods or drinks.
+Manufacturers create the extract by drying the leaves and seeds, then grinding them into a fine powder, and then used as a supplement or mixed in foods or drinks.

 Supplements can come in two forms — whole leaf or extracts.
-In human studies, 8 grams of whole leaf powder per day was safe for use up to 40 days.
-There haven’t been toxicity studies in humans with moringa extracts, but animal studies suggest that at least 400 mg of extract per day is safe (x).
+In human studies, taking 8 grams of whole leaf powder per day was safe for 40 days.
+There haven’t been toxicity studies in humans with moringa extracts, but animal studies suggest that at least 400 mg of extract per day is safe. (x)

-Moringa has not been sufficiently studied in women who are pregnant or breastfeeding.
+Studies regarding pregnant and breastfeeding women taking moringa are not substantial enough to determine if it is safe or not.
 There is anecdotal evidence that it can increase breast milk supply, however.
 If you are pregnant or breastfeeding, it’s a good idea to talk to your healthcare professional before using moringa extract.

-Moringa supplements in either whole leaf or extract form can be mixed in water, juice or other beverages.
+Moringa supplements as either whole leaf or extract mixes in water, juice or other beverages.
 It has an herbal flavor as many highly nutritious plant extracts do.
 If you don’t enjoy the herbal flavor, try adding it to a smoothie, or making a tea with lemon and honey.
 You can even add it to savory dishes like soups and stews.
-Moringa powder can be used to fill capsules as well and can be taken as any other supplement.
+You can take moringa as a powder filled in capsules as well and taken with any other supplement.

 The Bottom Line

 Moringa is one of the oldest plant supplements with a long history of use.
 Though modern scientific data is still emerging, the nutritional profile of the plant speaks for itself.
 With vitamins, minerals and powerful phytonutrients, moringa supports all around health.
-The research that is available suggests moringa can also have important applications in managing chronic health conditions like diabetes, asthma and arthritis.
+Current research suggests moringa can also have important applications in managing chronic health conditions like diabetes, asthma, and arthritis.

-It’s been recognized as a “plant of the year” because it has the potential to dramatically improve many conditions as well as positively impact the environment.
+Recognized as a “plant of the year” because it can dramatically improve many conditions and positively impact the environment.
 Luckily, moringa is now accessible outside of the tropics and easy to incorporate into any dietary regimen.